Twisted generating functions and the nearby Lagrangian conjecture

 \begin{lem} Any twisted generating function on a compact manifold $M$ can be refined and then the order can be changed to yield an equivalent well-ordered twisted generating function. \end{lem}

 \begin{proof} Lemma~\ref{lem:total-order} shows that we can refine any twisted generating function to have the order on $I$ total, by compactness we can assume $I$ is finite.
-It is then clear that $M_i \cap M_j=\varnothing$ if $n_i>n_j$ and $i<j$; hence we can define a new order $\leq'$ by: $i<'j$ if $n_i<n_j$ or if $n_i=n_j$ and $i < j$.
+It is then clear that $M_i \cap M_j=\varnothing$ if $n_i>n_j$ and $i<j$; hence we can define a new total order $\leq'$ by: $i<'j$ if $n_i<n_j$ or if $n_i=n_j$ and $i < j$.
 This new order is compatible in the sense that it makes $(M_i,q_{ij},f_i)_{i \in I}$ a twisted generating function.
 Both orders on $I$ have a common partial order which also makes it a twisted generating function - hence they are equivalent. \end{proof}

 It is classical in the theory of generating functions to stabilize by adding a fiberwise non-degenerate quadratic form.
 The novelty here is that we use a $1$-cocycle of such quadratic forms to stabilize.
 In the language of the Appendix, the directed open cover $(M_i)_{i\in I}$ together with the integers $n_i$ and quadratic forms $q_{ij}$ define a $\QQ$-twisted map from $M$ to $\Z$.
 As we explain in Appendix~\ref{app:monoids-and-bundles}, the set of $\QQ$-twisted maps from $M$ to $\Z$ up to the appropriate equivalence relation is in bijection with homotopy classes of maps from $M$ to a classifying space $|B(\Z,\QQ)|$ (see Proposition~\ref{prop:QF-bundles}).